RomanPlusPlus/The-Open-Standard-of-Evidence-Based-Cryonics/README.md

-* CNS material from every patient which has been subjected to vitrification (or when necessary freezing) is examined by TEM.
+* **CNS material from every patient which has been subjected to vitrification (or when necessary freezing) is examined by TEM**.
 Tissue samples will be collected from every patient where possible at the beginning and the conclusion of cryoprotective perfusion.
 These samples will include non-damaging quantities of brain, spinal cord (neuropatients only), skeletal muscle, cardiac muscle, liver, kidney (neuropatients only), ileum, and such other tissues as may be determined to be useful in evaluating the quality of care given.
 Samples which are cryoprotected (i.e., from the CPA perfused portion of the patient) are divided into two aliquots.
 One aliquot is fixed in an appropriate fashion and prepared for Transmission Electron Microscopy (TEM) and subsequently evaluated by TEM.
 The other aliquot is placed in a suitable container and inserted into an insulated sleeve which simulates the cooling curve achieved when an average human head is cooled convectively to the Tg of the CPA solution being used.
 These samples are then rewarmed, fixed, prepared for and subjected to TEM.